-Welcome to Crown Lane Studio, here is a little about the people behind the business.
+Welcome to Crown Lane Studio, here is a little about what we do and the people behind the business.

 You will find most of what you need within this website, but please don’t hesitate to get in touch, so Crown Lane can soon become part of your story too.